Blood Donation Drives at Garnet Health

 The entire process takes less than an hour, and a single donation can be used to save multiple lives.
 Donors with O-negative blood type, or “universal donors,” are encouraged to attend, as their blood can be transfused into anyone in a trauma situation.

-To register to donate blood our upcoming drive, visit New York Blood Center
+To search and register for an upcoming drive in your area, visit New York Blood Center

 Can I Donate Blood?